Beginner's Theory Course

-Starting in September (and again in January), this 10-week theory course is for anyone considering beekeeping for the first time.
-Dealing with the life-cycle of the bee, elementary management, setting up an apiary, and basic equipment, it consists of classroom-based sessions during the winter season.
-It provides the ideal preparation for our practical course, or provides the essential framework of knowledge for those who already have bees and those who ended up doing the Practical Course before the Theory Course.
+Starting in September (and again in January), this 10-week theory course is for anyone considering taking up beekeeping for the first time.
+Dealing with the life-cycle of the bee, elementary colony management, setting up your own apiary, and basic equipment and clothing, it consists of classroom-based tuition during the winter season.
+It provides the ideal preparation for our Beginner's Practical Course, but also provides the essential framework of knowledge for those who already have bees and those who ended up doing the Practical Course before the Theory Course.

 The structure of the course is:

 - Introduction to Beekeeping / Skeps, Nucs and Hives

 - The Beekeeping Year (including pests) / Bee Equipment

 - Bee Life-cycle and Bee Castes / Bee Handling

 - Flight, Sight, Navigation, and Pollen Gathering / Siting Your Apiary

 - Swarming and Swarm Management / Frame Making

 - Foul Brood / Hygiene, Boxes, Frames, Clean Comb

 - Honey Extraction and Processing / Hive Products and Legal Requirements